GeeWee/geewee.github.io/_posts/2020-01-14-serverless-or-not.md

 So if you have little traffic, you run less functions and you pay less.
 This often makes it a very good model for when you have large differences in peak and off-peak traffic.
-However, I've heard multiple stories of people actually paying *more* with serverless environments than they would with a regular server, particularly when peak and off-peak traffic didn't matter that much.
+However, I've heard multiple stories of people actually paying *more* with serverless environments than they would with a regular server, particularly when peak and off-peak traffic didn't differ that much.

 Depending on your traffic model, the different cost model is either an advantage or a disadvantage.
 However one thing is for sure - it's more confusing than regular per hour billing for a server.
-You'll have to do some due dilligence, to ensure you're not paying too much for too little.
+You'll have to do some due diligence, to ensure you're not paying too much for too little.

-In our project however, the cost model is a non-issue.
-As we'll be running our functions on KEDA, under the hood they'll be run on the machines in the kubernetes cluster, which means our cost model is stable.
-We'll pay for the kubernetes machines, and that's it.
-However this also puts a limit to the upper bound of scale we can achieve, unless we enable something like the [AKS Cluster Autoscaler](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler) which should automatically provision more VMs, if the cluster needs additional scaling.

 ### High availability